A Luau experience by Mauna Kea Beach Hotel. Back to all Big Island tours.

 Tour Summary: The best food we've had at a Big Island luau, with sunset views over Kauna'oa Bay from the oceanfront lawn of the Mauna Kea Beach Hotel

-Large photoThe full cast closes the show after dark — the stage lighting and costumes are a step up from most Big Island luaus.
+Large photoThe full cast closes the show after dark.
+The stage lighting and costumes are a step up from most Big Island luaus.

 Large photoLive music runs throughout the evening, covering traditional Hawaiian songs between dance performances.